openitinerary/openitinerary.github.io/README.md

 ==========

 ###What it is:
 *Open*travel is meant to be an gratis, libre, more beautiful alternative to sites such as [wikivoyage](https://en.wikivoyage.org/wiki/Main_Page).
 The project aims to provide a readable, beautiful, yet quick set of itineraries with approximate prices and times presented up-front.
+I decided that, because I am only able to do *so* much on my own time, that this project could best be served as a community effort, in which the community helps by supplying the destination, and recommendations for the itnerary, and we try and fit it all in!

 ![image demo, mk I](http://a.pomf.se/ygawoc.gif)